-Children/stepchildren/spouses whose parent, guardian, or spouse terminates employment with the university will be required to pay tuition.
+Children/stepchildren/spouses who parent, guardian, or spouse terminates employment with the university will be required to pay tuition.

 Policies in this section apply to employees hired after May 14, 1998.
+This provision is effective for dependents entering spring trimester, 2009 and thereafter.

-14. Medical Insurance
+M. Medical Insurance

-A group medical insurance program for full-time employees and their dependents is made available through the university.
-It is also available for part-time salaried employees who work at least thirty (30) hours per week.
+A group medical insurance program is made available through the university for full-time and part-time employees (who work at least thirty (30) hours per week) and for their dependents.
 The terms and conditions of this program are subject to the insurance policy provision in force at any given time.
-Details pertaining to the group medical insurance are available in the human resources office located on the Hattiesburg campus.
+Details pertaining to the group medical insurance are available in the office of human resources located on the Hattiesburg campus.

-15. Group Life Insurance and Salary Continuation Insurance
+N. Group Life Insurance and Salary Continuation Insurance